Feature Overview

 self.scatter_parametric(source=source, count=30, domain=domain, strategy="bvh")The available example scenes show three useful patterns:

-examples/3_scattering/ellipse_2d.py: fast planar scattering inside an ellipse.examples/3_scattering/hull_3d.py: fill a 3D convex hull volume.examples/3_scattering/parametric_scatter.py: vary each placed instance with a sampler/applier pair.
+examples/3_scattering/ellipse_2d.py: fast planar scattering inside an ellipse.examples/3_scattering/hull_3d.py: fill a 3D convex hull volume.examples/3_scattering/parametric_scatter.py: vary each placed instance with a sampler/applier pair.examples/3_scattering/custom_domain.py: define a custom 3D domain for the regionabs(z) > x^2 + y^2.

 Export semantic material masks with shader AOVs